 No one is sure of its precise use but it could have been a fortress residence for the elite, centre for local trading, meeting place, refuge in time of conflict, or a religious centre.

 Today, the earthworks are no longer quite a full circle.
 In the 1700s, the area was levelled when the course of the river straightened.
 What is believed to be the only original entrance is gone, and two new entrances were created in the 1890s.

-Lots of different types of pottery has been found on the site and surrounding areas.
-Some of the fragments date to sometime between 200 BC and 100 AD, while some was from Roman times.
+Lots of different types of pottery have been found on the site and surrounding areas.
+Some of the fragments date to sometime between 200 BC and 100 AD, while some were from Roman times.
 Pieces of roof and flue tiles have also been discovered, signaling there may have been an important building inside the enclosure during Roman times.

 Note: If you want to learn more about the Iceni tribe, you can visit their capital, Venta Icenorum, just south of Norwich.

 Our Visit to the Warham Camp Iron Age Hill Fort

 We didn’t expect much when we went to Warham Camp since we couldn’t find much information online.
 We had been to Maiden Castle, but we knew not to expect something so big.
 It’s a bit hard to see on photos because you can’t get a good perspective to tell the heights of the walls or the depth of the ditches.